BuonHobo/tesi-triennale/Content/Applying the model at run time.md

 We feel the need to stress that agency does not have to be limited to curbing severity and exposure, but it is possible to come up with appropriate ways to also improve factors like avoidance in nontrivial ways.
 A trivial way to improve avoidance would be reducing the robot's speed, but it comes with drawback, and it is best to do only when necessary.
 Besides reallocating the tasks so that the human is not in the way of the robot, we emphasize the possibility of using sound and visual signals to have a proper communication with the operator.
 Nowadays, it is easier than ever for robots to communicate with humans thanks to the recent staggering progress in AI language models, and it would make sense to apply these advancements to HRC environments.
 An HRC robot should give a steady stream of information to the human operator about what it is about to do, this is also what makes human to human collaboration work so well.
+Examples of light based communications are colored lights on the ground that show where the robot is going to be, and colors like red could signal more risk or immediacy.
+Examples of sound based communications are not limited to warning sounds, but voice can also be used to notify the human of what exactly the robot is about to do and what it wishes the human to do in order to make the situation safer.

 If the risk value gets too high, a robot has the capability of performing the safety stops that we mentioned earlier.
 The robot can make an informed decision that allows it to avoid stopping when it is not necessary.
+A way to do this could be deciding a hard limit for the risk assessment value, so that the robot is always guaranteed not to go over that.
+More sophisticated techniques could be deployed too.
 Future work could go into implementing more sophisticated techniques of movement override, such as evasive maneuvers or the hand guiding feature that the standard mentions.

 The run time application of this model is also well suited for the fine-tuning of the risk parameters, which can have a great impact on the efficiency and safety of an HRC cell.
 As we stated earlier, it could be hard to tweak the parameters, so a way to make it easier in this specific environment is offering preset values for different kinds of safety-efficiency tradeoffs for each HRC scenario.
+This would make the model easier to adopt for end users, as the hard fine-tuning steps were already made to accommodate for a range of scenarios.

 An immediately apparent characteristic of this application is that it is heavily dependent on sensor data.
 This is what makes it so flexible and general, but it also means that it may be hard to implement.
 Sensor data is a tricky subject, accurate sensors are expensive and the state of the art is only just starting to come up with advanced situational awareness techniques based on sensor feeds.